 Students must complete foundational courses for the Bachelor of Applied Arts and Sciences degree.
 In addition, students in this concentration focus their studies toward three of the four Creative Studies course blocks (Creative Writing, Cinema Studies, Music, or English) and complete four courses in each of those blocks for a total of 12 courses (12 c.u.*).
-Both basic and advanced courses may be applied toward this concentration.

 - The Craft of Creative Writing